 • Consider cats that have different colors than you came in looking for.
 Did you know that black cats are usually adopted last?
 Many of them have amazing personalities (and look great in your Halloween pictures).

-• If you have a little more time or love to give consider a cat with a disability or health concern.
-Ask the staff what ongoing care will be required to see if that fits with the care you can give.
+• Consider a senior cat or cat with a disability or health concern.
+If you have a little more time or love to give, an older or special needs kitty can be a great addition to your family and they will be forever grateful.
+Ask the staff what ongoing care will be required (and the related cost) to see if that fits with the care you can give.

 • Have fun!
 Adopting your forever friend is amazing!